hlvnst/Handlebars.tmbundle/README.md

 [dd]:http://danieldemmel.me/

 ## Installation
-[Download][] and extract the ZIP archive, then rename the extracted directory to `Handlebars.tmBundle` and double-click it.
+[Download][] and extract the ZIP archive, then rename the extracted directory to `Handlebars.tmbundle` and double-click it.

 [download]:https://github.com/hlvnst/handlebars.tmbundle/archive/master.zip